-- 1. The Company may purchase the following securities for the UCITS Fund: securities as specified in Section 5 of the "General Investment Terms and Conditions", albeit only those of the following classes: - a) Equities, equity equivalent securities and participation certificates, if the issuer (or, in the case of instruments representing equities, the corporation) is domiciled in Europe (including Russia and Turkey).
+The Company may acquire the following assets for the UCITS Fund:

+- 1. Securities as specified in Section 5 of the "General Investment Terms and Conditions", albeit only those of the following classes: - a) Equities, equity equivalent securities and participation certificates, if the issuer (or, in the case of instruments representing equities, the corporation) is domiciled in a country which, according to the World Bank classification, falls under the category "high GDP per capita".

-Within this framework the Company shall select the securities for the UCITS Fund irrespective of the domicile or the size of the company and irrespective of whether or not the stocks are value or growth stocks.
+The Company shall select the securities for the UCITS Fund irrespective of the domicile and the size of the company and irrespective of whether or not the stocks are value or growth stocks.
 This means that the UCITS Fund can either opt for a focused investment strategy, investing in companies domiciled in one or several countries, in companies of a certain size or in companies belonging to a particular category, or for a diversified approach.

 - b) Equities, equity-equivalent securities and participation certificates of issuers domiciled in other countries. - c) Index certificates and share certificates with a risk profile correlating with the assets listed under a) and b) or with the investment markets to which these assets are attributable. - d) Convertible bonds and warrant bonds relating to the assets set out in a) and b). - 2.
 Money market instruments as specified in Section 6 of the "General Investment Terms and Conditions", if these are denominated in the currency of an OECD member state. - 3.
 Bank deposits as specified in Section 7 of the "General Investment Terms and Conditions", if these are denominated in the currency of an OECD member state. - 4.
-Investment units as specified in Section 8 of the General Investment Terms and Conditions, especially units in investment funds with a risk profile that typically correlates with the investment markets to which the assets set out in nos.
-1 to 3 are attributable.
+Investment units as specified in Section 8 of the "General Investment Terms and Conditions", albeit only units in investment funds with a risk profile that typically correlates with the investment markets to which the assets set out in Nos 1 to 3 are attributable.
 These funds can be either domestic or foreign investment funds in accordance with Section 8 of the "General Investment Terms and Conditions".
 Depending on its assessment of the market situation, the Company can opt to focus on one or more investment funds.
-These may include investment funds that pursue an investment policy focused on a single investment market, or investment funds that take a diversified investment approach. - As a general rule, the Company shall only purchase units in investment funds managed directly or indirectly by the Company itself or by other companies with which the Company is affiliated, either by way of a significant direct or indirect holding.
-Units in other investment funds shall be purchased only in exceptional cases where none of the investment funds set out in sentence 4 follow the investment policy that the Company deems to be necessary in that particular case, or if the units in question are units in an investment fund that replicates a securities index and are admitted to trading on one of the exchanges or organised markets set out in Section 5 a) and b) of the "General Investment Terms and Conditions". - 5.
-Derivatives as specified in Section 9 of the "General Investment Terms and Conditions". - 6.
+These may include investment funds that pursue an investment policy focused on a single investment market, or investment funds that take a diversified investment approach.

+As a general rule, the Company shall only purchase units in investment funds managed directly or indirectly by the Company itself or by other companies with which the Company is affiliated, either by way of a significant direct or indirect holding.
+Units in other investment funds shall be purchased only in exceptional cases where none of the investment funds set out in sentence 4 follow the investment policy that the Company deems to be necessary in that particular case, or if the units in question are units in an investment fund that replicates a securities index and are admitted to trading on one of the exchanges or organised markets set out in Section 5 a) and b) of the "General Investment Terms and Conditions".

+- 5. Derivatives as specified in Section 9 of the "General Investment Terms and Conditions". - 6.
 Other investment instruments as specified in Section 10 of the "General Investment Terms and Conditions", albeit only equities, equity equivalent securities or participation certificates.

-§3 Investment limits
+§3 Investment limits and minimum exclusion criteria